PSDRCS-LDN/Mobile-iOS/README.md

 1. To complete this assignment successfully make sure that you have prepared your environment and have stable internet connection
 2. You can use any resource such as official Apple documntation, StackOverflow
 3. Make sure that you commit frequently with clear commit messages
-4. Make sure you code is readable and clean
+4. Make sure your code is readable and clean
 5. Make sure that UI is close is possible to original(provided) UI
 6. Make sure that you have active Github account
 7. Create repo named: PSD_INT_IOS_DATE_<YOUR_NAME>